 A conversation that started as a lament over the ethics of air travel in a time of changing weather patterns has morphed into a debate over the tragedy at North Sentinel Island.
-The tribes-people there, a culture reaching back 30,000 years, thrashed an American proselytizer as he came ashore to convince them of their savior.
+The tribes-people there, a culture reaching back 30,000 years, thrashed an American proselytizer as he came ashore to convince them of their Savior.
 They hanged him in the tropical air as a warning sign to future trespassers.
 Shot him full of arrows.
 One wonders, Can we expect to go where we want without impunity?
 “Absolutely we can,” she says.
 “Absolutely not,” he counters.
-“Are you kidding me?”
+“Are you crazy?”

 The husband and wife are not lawbreakers, and they are not terrorists.
 Neither of them knows from childhood a vengeful god or religion.
-Neither harbors a guilty conscious.
+Neither harbors a guilty conscience.
 If they’re not watchers to their core, the proverbial Eyes of the World, they are fine having been made more vigilant by a recorded voice, an urgent message said over and over again on their way to the Shrine of Guadalupe, the Teotihuacan Pyramids.